kmgowda/SBK/README.md

 User can use the option "-csv <file name>" to record the latencies of writers/readers.

 ## Add your driver to SBK
-1. Create the gradle sub project preferable with the name driver-<your driver/storage device name>.
+1. Create the gradle sub project preferable with the name driver-<your driver(storage device) name>.
     * See the Example:[[Pulsar driver](https://github.com/kmgowda/sbk/tree/master/driver-pulsar)]

 2. create the package io.sbk.< your driver name>